george-hawkins/odroid-c2/odroid-c2-photos/README.md

 Odroid C2 photos
 ================

-Photos taken by George Hawkins using a Nikon D3100 on Dec 11, 2016.
+Photos taken using a Nikon D3100 on Dec 11, 2016.

 Issues - glare from light sources and shadows.